 What Is a “Trial Tax?”
 Why Should I Consider This?

-If the jury finds our client guilty, it is common for the judge to impose a sentence harsher than the last offer from the prosecutor because the client has taken up the judge's time and not been successful in proving his innocence, taken up jurors’ time, imposed costs upon the State of California and taken time away from other cases.
-Multiple police officers may need to be subpoenaed to trial, which is expensive for the state.
+If the jury finds our client guilty, it is common for the judge to impose a sentence harsher than the last offer from the prosecutor because the client has taken up the judge's time and not been successful in proving his innocence, taken up jurors’ time away from work and their families, imposed costs upon the State of California and taken the judge’s time away from other cases.
+Multiple police officers may also need to be subpoenaed to trial, which is expensive for the state, and trial exhibits may be prepared that can be expensive.
 Witnesses must come to court, missing work, as well.
 The sentence is thus the last offer, plus punishment for taxing the system's resources, a "trial tax."

 Returning to the original question of how much one will be sentenced if one goes to trial, there is no easy answer to such a question, as each case is different.
 There are risks no one can control.
 Yet being aware of the “trial tax” can help one make a more intelligent decision of whether to go to trial.